sedaro/sedaro-python/sedaro/README.md

 ## Block CRUD

-Use the `Branch` to access and utilize `BlockType`s.
+Use the `AgentTemplateBranch` or `ScenarioBranch` to access and utilize `BlockType`s.
 A `BlockType` is used to create and access Sedaro Blocks of the respective class.

 ```py
 branch.BatteryCell